-Jacob H. Scheetz was confirmed at the Lutheran Church in New Hanover, Montgomery County on 23 May 1863, and performed his early studies at the Freeland Seminary (now Ursinus College).
-By the age of 19, he had begun studying medicine under the guidance of Pottstown physician, Dr. William A. Van Buskirk.
+Born in Pottstown, Pennsylvania on 15 August 1836, Jacob Scheetz was confirmed at the Lutheran Church in New Hanover, Montgomery County on 23 May 1863, and educated at the Freeland Seminary (now Ursinus College).
+By the age of 19, he had begun his medical studies under the guidance of Pottstown physician, Dr. William A. Van Buskirk.

 Jacob Henry Scheetz, M.D. enrolled for Civil War military service at Camp Brightwood near Washington City on 19 July 1861.
 He then mustered into federal service with the U.S. Army at the age of 25, joining the ranks of the 47th Regiment, Pennsylvania Volunteer Infantry as an Assistant Surgeon on 24 September 1861.
 Caring for his fellow members of the 47th who had been cut down by cannon or rifle fire during the intense fighting of the Battle of Pocotaligo (1862) and Red River Campaign across Louisiana (1864), he also treated those who suffered grievously from yellow jack, typhoid and other tropical diseases contracted while serving in the Deep South.

-He was also appointed as the Post Surgeon at Fort Jefferson in the Dry Tortugas, Florida, where half of the 47th Pennsylvania regiment had been stationed throughout most of 1863.
-His obituary confirms that he served in that position at Fort Jefferson for 14 months.
+In addition, according to his obituary, he spent 14 months as the Post Surgeon at Fort Jefferson, the federal installation in Florida’s remote Dry Tortugas where half of the 47th Pennsylvania regiment had been stationed throughout most of 1863.

-Finally, after also caring for the 47th Pennsylvania’s fallen during the opening weeks of Union General Philip Sheridan’s tide-turning 1864 Shenandoah Valley Campaign, including during the Battles of Berryville, Opequan and Fisher’s Hill, Dr. Jacob Scheetz mustered out upon expiration of his term of service on 23 September 1864.
+Finally, after also caring for the 47th Pennsylvania’s fallen during the opening weeks of Union Major-General Philip Sheridan’s tide-turning 1864 Shenandoah Valley Campaign, including the Battles of Berryville, Opequan and Fisher’s Hill, Dr. Jacob Scheetz mustered out upon expiration of his term of service on 23 September 1864.

 Return to Civilian Life

-Jacob H. Scheetz, M.D. returned home to Pennsylvania to resume his medical practice, described as an “extensive” one in his obituary.
+Following his honorable discharge from the 47th Pennsylvania Volunteers, Jacob H. Scheetz, M.D. returned home to Pennsylvania to resume his medical practice, which was described as an “extensive” one in his obituary.
 He became renowned regionally for his diagnostic expertise.